Family of missing Brit tramper Stephanie Simpson desperate for news

-The family of a missing British tramper say they're "at their wits' end" and are pleading for anyone with information to come forward.
+The family of a missing British tramper say they are "at their wits' end" and are pleading for anyone with information to come forward.

-Stephanie Simpson, 32, disappeared in Mt Aspiring National Park over the weekend, telling friends she planned to hike to Brewster Hut and then move on to Blue Pools.
+Stephanie Simpson, 32, disappeared in Mt Aspiring National Park over the weekend; telling friends she planned to hike to Brewster Hut and then move on to Blue Pools.

 Brother-in-law Sam Hazelton told the Herald her family in the UK were "hoping upon hope" that she will be found.